By

 The bathroom is the most dangerous room in a home for slips and falls.
 To create a safe and accessible bathroom:

-- Put a non-slip mat in and outside the shower.
-Place a non-slip mat inside the shower so you don’t slip when bathing, and one outside for when you step out.
+- Put a non-slip mat both inside and outside the shower.
+Place a non-slip mat inside the shower so you don’t slip on a wet surface, and one outside for when you step out with wet feet.
 Make sure the mat in the shower has a suction grip backing, and the mat outside the shower has a rubber backing.
-These types of mats will stay securely in place.
+These types of mats should stay securely in place.

 - Install a toilet seat with handles.
 These handles will give you something to hold onto as you get on and off the toilet.
 Some toilets are too short, making them difficult to use.
 A seat with handles allows you to use the toilet with ease.
 They are inexpensive, easy to install, and provide comfort and stability when using the toilet.

 - Add grab bars.
 Install grab bars in your bathroom for balance and extra security.
 Place the bars inside the shower so you can hold onto something while you bathe.
-Mount more grab bars on the walls throughout the entire bathroom so you can grasp them for any situation.
+Mount more grab bars on the walls throughout the bathroom so you can grasp them when needed.

 - Make the shower more accessible.
 Renovate with a walk-in shower.
-Doing so will allow you to have an easy and safe shower every day.
+Doing so will allow you to have an easier, safer shower every day.
 For extra safety, add a shower bench and handheld showerhead to bathe from a seated position.

-Your bedroom is where you wind down and relax, so it should be as comfortable and safe as possible.
-These are a few things to pay attention to in your bedroom to make it senior-friendly:
+Your bedroom is where you rejuvenate and relax, so it should be as comfortable and safe as possible.
+There are a few things to pay attention to in your bedroom to decrease fall risk:

 - Install proper lighting.
 Ample lighting lowers the chances of an accident when getting in and out of bed because hazards will be visible.
 Clap-on, clap-off lights and nightlights are other effective additions to improve safety in your room.
-With these, you will have your path illuminated before you leave your bed.
+With these, you will have your path illuminated before you get out of bed.

 - Make sure you have the right mattress.
 Buy a mattress that provides comfort and support for your body while you sleep.
 Ensure the mattress is good for your back and posture.
 Find the right balance; you don’t want something too soft or too firm.

-- Mount safety railings to your bed.
+- Add safety railings to your bed.
 Bed safety railings provide support when you have difficulty getting in and out of bed, or adjusting your position once in bed.
-Railings are easy to install, and can be shortened or lengthened as needed.
+Railings are easy to install, and can be adjusted as needed.

 Fall-Proof Your Home